 By marshrutka: There are no direct marshrutka vans from Tbilisi to Gyumri, so you’ll need to transit through either Yerevan or Vanadzor first.
 There are at least 4 daily bus services from Vanadzor to Gyumri taking 90 minutes and costing 800 AMD.

-Alternatively, there might be a direct van to Gyumri from Akhaltsikhe in southern Georgia (the jumping off point for Vardzia).
-We travelled this route the last time we visited in summer – but note that vans often stop running during the winter low season.
+Alternatively, there are shared transfers by van to Gyumri from Akhaltsikhe in southern Georgia (the jumping off point for Vardzia).
+We travelled this route in summer – but note that vans often stop running during the winter low season.
+If this is the case, you might be able to find a van or taxi from the city of Akhalkalaki instead.

 Day trip to Gyumri from Yerevan